 Animation

-An animation is a series of still frames be shown in very quick succession; a few seconds of animation will have hundreds of frames.
+An animation is a series of still frames shown in very quick succession; a few seconds of animation will have hundreds of frames.
 Creating animations by hand can lead to beautiful results but is very laborious.
 This makes animation a great medium to explore with procedural methods.
 At its heart, a procedurally-generated animation is just a series of procedurally-generated images.
 Creating an animation with code is similar to coding a still image, but with additional instructions to express how the image will change over time.

 Boids Simulation, 1986